csmcallister/beular/README.md

 MODEL_URI="https://your-aws-api.com/predict
 ```

->Note that if you're using the BlazingText model, you also need a local copy of the model (i.e. model.bin) and you should specify this model in the config as well.
+>Note that if you're using the BlazingText model, you still need a local copy of the model (i.e. model.bin) and you should specify this model in the config as well.
+Read the next section to see how to download the model.

 ### Model Selection

+You can choose from the following models:

+- BlazingText - model.bin (you must download this file from [here](https://drive.google.com/file/d/16EG0Zfj-ChdzM_R_W9cBKEHxpcNYMSku/view?usp=sharing) since it's over 1GB in size)
+- Logistic Regression - sgd.joblib
+- Gradient Boosting Classifier - gbc.joblib
+- Random Forest Classifier - rfc.joblib

+>Note that the BlazingText model is very large, so be sure you've got enough memory on your machine for it to load.

-And you can select which model to use by adjusting the following line in `config.py`:
+You can select which model to use by adjusting the following lines in `config.py`:

 ```python
 model_path = os.path.join(